 If you’d rather get fit outside a gym then why not take up hiking?
 Buy some good quality walking boots that support your feet and ankles well, and drag your family out to the most beautiful locations near where you live.
 This could be your excuse to finally get the puppy that you’ve always dreamed of!
 Make sure that you keep moving – take a short walk after work every day before progressing into starting Couch To 5K, where you can learn to run a 5K.
 Set yourself targets – maybe you want to run a marathon in a couple of years to raise money for your chosen charity.

-There’s no way that you can get fit and healthy without having a positive mentality.
+There’s no way that you can get fit, healthy and lose weight healthily without having a positive mentality.
 Cutting down on your favourite foods and spending some of your free time doing exercises that you might not particularly enjoy isn’t always good for morale, so make sure that you reward yourself by saving the money that you would otherwise have spent on junk food and buying yourself a treat like a new top or a new book at the end of the week.
 If you go to a fitness class with a friend, go for coffee together afterwards (or juice, if you want to stay really healthy!).
 Making your diet and your fitness routine into things that you enjoy can be great for the way that you view losing weight.

 Likewise, if you don’t really know how to cook so it’s tough to make yourself healthy dinners then why not join a cooking class?
 You’ll learn the basics – like how to chop vegetables quickly and safely – before learning dishes that you can take home to your family.